f-koehler/pfasst-tikz/README.md

 pfasst-tikz
 ===========

 Visualize how the PFASST algorithm works using TikZ.
-The `math` library of TikZ is used and therefore TikZ >= 3.0.0.
+The `math` library of TikZ is used and therefore TikZ >= 3.0.0 is required.
 TeX Live 2014 or later should fulfill this requirement.

 I created an example svg (the original PDF looks nicer though):